-206. RCF-supported policies should generally be aligned with the country's own poverty reduction and growth objectives.
-The following specific guidance applies to PRS linkages:163
+210. RCF-supported policies should generally be aligned with the country's own poverty reduction and growth objectives.
+The following specific guidance applies to PRS linkages:171 provided by others (often on more concessional terms) as it provides inter-temporal smoothing of adjustment rather than a permanent resource transfer.
+Fund lending to LICs is generally expected to catalyze such donor support, leveraging the Fund's scarce subsidy resources.
+See IMF (2009e and 2009b).